joh-nah/project0/README.txt

   type this into terminal:

-  git add . (do this if you've deleted/added any files in your local repo)
+  git add . (do this ONLY if you've deleted/added any files in your local repo)
 --->

+  you're mainly going to use these 2 commands:

   git commit -am'xxxxxx' (replace xxxxxx with comments/notes to remind yourself/others of any changes made)
 --->

   git push origin main (adds/updates local files & .git file(hidden thing that tracks changes that i've commited) to GitHub)
+--->